You won’t find your worth entirely in someone else — you find it in yourself, and then you will attract those who are worthy of your energy.

 Bottom line: Don’t change just so people will like you; keep learning, growing, and nurturing your best self, and pretty soon the RIGHT people will love the REAL you.

-3. YOU are the only person who can change your life.
+3. YOU are the primary person who can change your life.

 In every situation you have ever been in, positive or negative, the one common thread is you.
 It is your responsibility, and yours alone, to recognize that regardless of what has happened up to this point in your life, you are capable of making choices to change your situation, or to change the way you think about it.
 Don’t let the opinions of others interfere with this prevailing truth.